fr33gaming/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+* [X] Added a search bar to allow the user to search through different video games.
+* [X] Added a navigation bar on the top of the website to allow for quick access to different portions of the screen.

 ## Video Walkthrough